What Anxious Attachment Really Feels Like (How to Begin Healing It)

 Anxious attachment isn’t subtle.
 It arrives as a sensation before it ever becomes a thought: a tightening in the chest, a buzzing under the skin, a familiar panic that rises the moment you sense distance from someone you care about.
+This is often your nervous system reacting before your mind can make sense of it, especially when nervous system regulation hasn’t been fully developed in relationships.

 If you know this pattern, you don’t just “feel things deeply.”
 You feel everything all at once.